 - B. Policy SH-16 Shoreline landowners are encouraged to preserve and enhance native woody vegetation and native groundcovers to stabilize soils and provide habitat.
 When shoreline uses or modifications require a planting plan, maintaining native plant communities, replacing noxious weeds and avoiding installation of ornamental plants are preferred.
-Allow non-native vegetation to be utilized if it will provide ecological function comparable to that of native species. - C. Policy SH-17 Maintaining native or ecologically functional vegetation is preferred over clearing to provide views or lawns.
+Allow non-native vegetation to be utilized if it will provide ecological function comparable to that of native species Unless approved by the Director or their designee, non-native vegetation is prohibited within critical areas, their buffers, and associated setbacks. - C. Policy SH-17 Maintaining native or ecologically functional vegetation is preferred over clearing to provide views or lawns.
 Limited and selective clearing may be allowed when slope stability and ecological functions are not compromised.
 Limited trimming and pruning is preferred over removal of native vegetation.